ankitects/addon-docs/src/debugging.md

 If you set the env var QTWEBENGINE_REMOTE_DEBUGGING to 8080 prior to starting Anki, you can surf to http://localhost:8080 in Chrome to debug the visible webpages.

+Alternatively, you can use [this add-on](https://ankiweb.net/shared/info/31746032) to open the inspector inside Anki.

 ## Debug Console

 Anki also includes a REPL.
 From within the program, press the [shortcut